 What I Like About This Book On Modes

-There are many things that make reading this book a no-brainer.
+Many things make reading this book a no-brainer.
 But what I like the best is that:

 • It is to the point.
 So there is no fluff and only essential background information